-- 3.3.1 MMS shall establish one or more aerodrome and/or other meteorological offices, which shall be adequate for the provision of the meteorological service required to satisfy the needs of air navigation. - 3.3.2 An aerodrome meteorological office shall carry out all or some of the following functions as necessary to meet the needs of flight operations at the aerodrome: - a) prepare and/or obtain forecasts and other relevant information for flights with which it is concerned; the extent of its responsibilities to prepare forecasts shall be related to the local availability and use of en-route and aerodrome forecast material received from other offices; - b) prepare and/or obtain forecasts of local meteorological conditions; - c) maintain a continuous survey of meteorological conditions over the aerodromes for which it is designated to prepare forecasts; - d) provide briefing, consultation and flight documentation to flight crew members and/or other flight operations personnel; - e) supply other meteorological information to aeronautical users; - f) display the available meteorological information; - g) exchange meteorological information with other aerodrome meteorological offices. - h) (Reserved) - 3.3.3 The aerodromes for which landing forecasts are required shall be determined by regional air navigation agreement. - 3.3.4 For an aerodrome without aerodrome meteorological office located at the aerodrome: - a) MMS shall designate one or more meteorological offices to supply meteorological information as required; and - b) the competent authorities shall establish means by which such information can be supplied to the aerodromes concerned.
+- 3.3.1 The meteorological authority shall establish one or more aerodrome and/or other meteorological offices, which shall be adequate for the provision of the meteorological service required to satisfy the needs of air navigation. - 3.3.2 An aerodrome meteorological office shall carry out all or some of the following functions as necessary to meet the needs of flight operations at the aerodrome: - a) prepare and/or obtain forecasts and other relevant information for flights with which it is concerned; the extent of its responsibilities to prepare forecasts shall be related to the local availability and use of en-route and aerodrome forecast material received from other offices; - b) prepare and/or obtain forecasts of local meteorological conditions; - c) maintain a continuous survey of meteorological conditions over the aerodromes for which it is designated to prepare forecasts; - d) provide briefing, consultation and flight documentation to flight crew members and/or other flight operations personnel; - e) supply other meteorological information to aeronautical users; - f) display the available meteorological information; - g) exchange meteorological information with other aerodrome meteorological offices.

+- supply information received on pre-eruption volcanic activity, a volcanic eruption or volcanic ash cloud, to its associated air traffic services unit, aeronautical information service unit and meteorological watch office as agreed between the meteorological, aeronautical information service and ATS authorities concerned. - 3.3.3 The aerodromes for which landing forecasts are required shall be determined by regional air navigation agreement. - 3.3.4 For an aerodrome without aerodrome meteorological office located at the aerodrome: - a) The meteorological authority shall designate one or more meteorological offices to supply meteorological information as required; and - b) the meteorological authority shall establish means by which such information can be supplied to the aerodromes concerned.